qcscine/molassembler/NOTES.rst

 TODO
 ----

+1. Remove AromaticRing from GraphFeatures, it's a part of DG, but keep the code
+2. Rename GraphFeatures to Stereocenters
+3. Write the CN4Stereocenter class with all members, required algorithms (e.g. substituent ranking)
+4. Implement a function that permutes all CN4Stereocenter instances
+5. Implement basic DG
+6. Demonstrate functionality with a very simple example, e.g. CH(Cl)(Br)(I) MOLFile, then permute and generate 3D structures of both stereoisomers.

 - Test IO
 - Transition to CTest ?
 - Change unscoped enums to scoped enums with enum class